ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 .. note::

-  These numbers are based on calculations from the `Nutrition Optimization project <https://vivarium-research.readthedocs.io/en/latest/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.html#production-run-specifications>`_) that found the appropriate seed and draw count for production runs, then divided in half for V&V runs.
+  The above numbers are based on calculations from the `Nutrition Optimization project <https://vivarium-research.readthedocs.io/en/latest/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.html#production-run-specifications>`_) that found the appropriate seed and draw count for production runs, then divided in half for V&V runs.

 .. list-table:: V&V tracking